alpiepho/coursera_go_classes/alpiepho/Course2/week4/Quiz.md

 It allows a function to accept a variable number of arguments.

-It can be used to allow a function to accept any type as a parameter.
+X - It can be used to allow a function to accept any type as a parameter.

 An empty interface cannot exist in Go.